Ergon-moe/Bitcoin-Static/doc/README.md

-Bitcoin Cash Node Setup
+Bitcoin Static Setup
 =======================

-Bitcoin Cash Node is a fork of Bitcoin ABC, which is an original Bitcoin Cash client and builds the backbone of the network.
+Bitcoin Static is a fork of Bitcoin ABC, which is an original Bitcoin Cash client and builds the backbone of the network.
 It downloads and, by default, stores the entire history of Bitcoin Cash transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Bitcoin Cash Node, visit [bitcoincashnode.org](https://bitcoincashnode.org/).
+To download Bitcoin Static, visit [bitcoincashnode.org](https://bitcoincashnode.org/).

 Verify
 ---------------------